entrelacs

 One may use a Polish notation to flatten down the nested pairs of an arrow definition so to remove parenthesis.
 For example, the arrow ((a → ( b → c )) → d) is flattened as → → a → b c d.

-By using slash (/) as → and dot (.) as the atom separator, one may serialize the arrow definition into a string.
-Atoms may also contain %-encoded byte such as the reserved “/” and “.” characters.
+By using slash (/) as → and plus (+) as the atom separator, one may serialize the arrow definition into a string.
+Atoms may also contain %-encoded byte such as the reserved “/” and “+” characters.

 A few examples

-Ambiguous expressions are parsed by following the rules bellow.
+Ambiguous expressions are solved by following the rules bellow.

 Combined Examples